arnavRawat/Library-Management-System-/README.md

 # Library-Management-System-

+Project Description:
 A sophisticated GUI based Library Management System that employs the use of CORE JAVA (Swing Components for GUI Creation) and SQL (For Database Creation).
+This system provides convenient access to a comprehensive collection of information about books and students.